iksnae/rise-and-code/README.md

    ```
 5. Find the outputs in the `build` directory

+The build process:
+- Collates all markdown files according to the chapter structure
+- Generates a single markdown file with proper formatting
+- Creates a PDF version with formatting and page breaks between sections
+- Uses LaTeX templates for professional PDF output

 For more detailed build instructions, see [tools/README.md](tools/README.md).

 ## Contributing

 We welcome contributions to this project!
+The book is designed to be a collaborative effort, and we need help with content writing, editing, activities development, and more.

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for comprehensive guidelines on:
+- Content formatting and style
+- Chapter structure and organization
+- Activity development guidelines
+- Pull request process
+- Code of conduct

 ## Development Process